-SECTION A4: SUPERVISION
+SECTION C4: SUPERVISION

-- 4.1 Each research student will have a designated supervisory team with at least two supervisors, and no more than three. - 4.2 The supervisory team must have appropriate subject and research expertise and the necessary skills and experience to monitor, support and direct students' work. - 4.3 All members of the supervisory team should possess: - a) qualifications equivalent to at least the level of the qualification sought by the student; and, - b) an established and current research record in a relevant field, to ensure that the direction and monitoring of the student's progress is informed by up-to-date subject knowledge and research. - 4.4 A supervisory team shall collectively meet the following minimum levels of training and/or experience: - a) Successful completion of the 'Introduction to Research Supervision at UoW' and' Research Supervision and the Research Regulations', plus - b) One successful completion to the level of the award being supervised.
-This supervision must have been for at least 50% of a student's registration period. - 4.5 One supervisor shall be designated as the Director of Studies (DoS) with responsibility to supervise the student on a regular and frequent basis and to act as the principal point of contact on administrative matters.
+- 4.1 MD students will have a designated supervisory team with at least two supervisors, and no more than three.
+Supervision and support are provided by a carefully selected team that will include at least one medical doctor in the specialty and others as required.
+Students meet with their supervisors at least monthly. - 4.2 Depending on the research project students may be based in laboratories at the University of Wolverhampton but most will be clinically based at an approved hospital trust. - 4.3 The supervisory team must have appropriate subject and research expertise and the necessary skills and experience to monitor, support and direct students' work. - 4.4 All members of the supervisory team should possess: - a) qualifications equivalent to at least the level of the qualification sought by the student; and, - b) an established and current research record in a relevant field, to ensure that the direction and monitoring of the student's progress is informed by up-to-date subject knowledge and research. - 4.5 A supervisory team shall collectively meet the following minimum levels of training and/or experience: - a) Successful completion of the 'Introduction to Research Supervision at UoW' and' Research Supervision and the Research Regulations', plus - b) One successful completion to the level of the award being supervised.
+This supervision must have been for at least 50% of a student's registration period. - 4.6 One supervisor shall be designated as the Director of Studies (DoS) with responsibility to supervise the student on a regular and frequent basis and to act as the principal point of contact on administrative matters.
 The DoS will also be accountable to the faculty in the first instance and to the University for the proper conduct of the research programme, including compliance with relevant University regulations and policies.